-There are basic requirements and recommendations for deploying a SIP Server HA configuration in a Windows NLB Cluster environment.
+The following are the basic requirements and recommendations that must be complete before you can deploy a SIP Server HA configuration in a Windows NLB Cluster environment.

-- Two separate physical host computers: one for the primary SIP Server and one for the backup SIP Server. - Note: Genesys recommends that you install primary and backup instances of SIP Server on different host computers.
-However, SIP Server does support HA configurations in which both primary and backup SIP Server instances reside on a single host server. - Operating-system requirement: - Windows Server 2003 or Windows Server 2008 with Microsoft Windows Network Load Balancing (NLB). - Software requirements: - SIP Server must be installed and configured on both host computers. - Local Control Agent (LCA) must be installed and configured on both host computers. - Networking requirements: - A name-resolution method such as Domain Name System (DNS), DNS dynamic-update protocol, or Windows Internet Name Service (WINS) is required. - Both host computers must be members of the same domain. - A domain-level account that is a member of the local Administrators group is required on each host computer.
+• Two separate physical host computers: one for the primary SIP Server and one for the backup SIP Server.

+Warning: Genesys recommends that you install primary and backup instances of SIP Server on different host computers.
+However, SIP Server does support HA configurations in which both primary and backup SIP Server instances reside on a single host server.

+- Operating-system requirement: - Windows Server 2003 or Windows Server 2008 with Microsoft Windows Network Load Balancing (NLB). - Software requirements: - SIP Server must be installed and configured on both host computers. - Local Control Agent (LCA) release 8.1.2 or higher must be installed and configured on both host computers. - Networking requirements: - A name-resolution method such as Domain Name System (DNS), DNS dynamic-update protocol, or Windows Internet Name Service (WINS) is required.

+- Both host computers must be members of the same domain. - A domain-level account that is a member of the local Administrators group is required on each host computer.
 A dedicated account is recommended. - Each host computer must have a unique NetBIOS name. - A static IP address is required for each of the network interfaces on both host computers.